 Most of Moldovan children receive treatment at the state-run clinics.
-These clinics, however, face bigger shortages in medicines and medical equipment due to budget constraints.
+These clinics, however, face shortages in medicines and medical equipment due to budget constraints.
 Too often, parents of sick children are forced to look for medicines on their own - which, in many cases, is extremely expensive or beyond the reach.
-The advanced medical equipment is also in a greater need.
+The advanced medical equipment is also in a great need.